kelvingakuo/fycharts/README.md

 All four functions take the following parameters:
 #### Ouput options
 1. output_file - CSV file to write the data to (Compulsory for fycharts<3.0.0)
-2. output_db - A connector object for any database supported by SQLAlchemy (only for fycharts>=3.0.0)
+2. output_db - A connector object for any database supported by SQLAlchemy (only available in fycharts>=3.0.0)
+3. webhook - A http endpoint (or list of endpoints) to POST the extracted data to (only available in fycharts>=3.0.0)

+    *Create a webhooks for testing here: https://webhook.site/ or here: https://beeceptor.com/*

 #### Parameters
 1. start - Start date of range of interest as string with the format YYYY-MM-DD
 2. end - End date of range of interest as string with the format YYYY-MM-DD
-3. region - Region of interest, as a country abbreviation code. 'global' is also valid
+3. region - Region (or a list of regions e.g. ["global", "us", "fr"]) of interest, as a country abbreviation code. "global" is also valid

-    *region can also be a list of regions e.g. ["global", "us", "fr"]*

-    **Refer to [SUPPORTED COUNTRY CODES SO FAR](#codes) below for supported regions.**
+    *Refer to [SUPPORTED COUNTRY CODES SO FAR](#codes) below for supported regions.*

 If not included, data is extracted for all dates, all regions

 ## DATA RETURNED  <a id= "format"></a>
 The data extracted from spotifycharts.com is written to the output (usually a CSV file) with the following fields:
-1. position - The song's position during that week or day
+1. position - The song"s position during that week or day
 2. track name - Name of the song
 3. artist - Name of artist
 4. streams - Number of streams for that week or day. **Only applicable to top 200 charts**